CEGU

 BA Capstone

-In some cases, students may prefer to complete a BA Capstone project within the framework of a designated course taken in their 4th year.
+The BA Capstone is an alternative to the thesis that explores community engagement, experiential learning, or applied research in a key field of environmental practice.
 This option allows for structured creativity using skills developed throughout the major program, culminating in an engaged project showcasing knowledge and experience in environmental and urban studies.
+The BA Capstone option is open to all students in the major but does not qualify any student for honors.